neu-rah/lpp/README.md

 Using a _curry_ template that can turn any c++ template of types into a curryed version adding ::Bind member types, this also reduces the original template to a single type, making it possible to compose and combine them again in new operations.

-Just because non-curryed version are so easy to write in C++, but we absolutelly need them currying.
+Just because non-curryed version are so easy to write in C++, but we absolutely need them currying.

 ### lambda 'standard' terms
 |name|lambda|description|